Deformation (engineering): Plastic deformation

 This type of deformation is not undone simply by removing the applied force.
 An object in the plastic deformation range, however, will first have undergone elastic deformation, which is undone simply by removing the applied force, so the object will return part way to its original shape.
 Soft thermoplastics have a rather large plastic deformation range as do ductile metals such as copper, silver, and gold.
 Steel does, too, but not cast iron.
 Hard thermosetting plastics, rubber, crystals, and ceramics have minimal plastic deformation ranges.
 An example of a material with a large plastic deformation range is wet chewing gum, which can be stretched to dozens of times its original length.

 Under tensile stress, plastic deformation is characterized by a strain hardening region and a necking region and finally, fracture (also called rupture).
 During strain hardening the material becomes stronger through the movement of atomic dislocations.
 The necking phase is indicated by a reduction in cross-sectional area of the specimen.
 Necking begins after the ultimate strength is reached.
 During necking, the material can no longer withstand the maximum stress and the strain in the specimen rapidly increases.
 Plastic deformation ends with the fracture of the material.

-Diagram of a stress–strain curve, showing the relationship between stress (force applied) and strain (deformation) of a ductile metal.